vlayer-xyz/vlayer/book/src/advanced/verifier.md

 # Verifier contract
 vlayer provides `Verifier` smart contracts that allow on-chain verification of computations performed by `Prover` contracts.
-To use the output computed by `Prover` contract follow the rules covered in the next section.
+To use the output computed by `Prover` contract, follow the rules covered in the next section.

 ## Proof Verification
 Proof verification can be done by any function that uses the `onlyVerified` modifier and passes arguments in a particular way.
 We call such a function *verification function*.
 See the example below, with *verification function* `claim`.